 Late or long-term side effects: Some chemo drugs can have long-lasting side effects, some of which might not occur until months or years after treatment has ended.
 For example:

 - Doxorubicin can damage the heart, so your doctor may order tests to check your heart function before and during treatment with this drug.

 - Bleomycin can damage the lungs, so some doctors order tests of lung function (called pulmonary function tests) before starting patients on this drug.

 - Some chemo drugs can increase the risk of getting a second type of cancer later in life (such as leukemia), especially in patients who also get radiation therapy.

 - In children and young adults, some chemo drugs can also affect body growth and fertility (ability to have children) later on.

-Long-term effects are discussed in more detail in the section “What happens after treatment for Hodgkin disease?”
+Long-term effects are discussed in more detail in “What happens after treatment for Hodgkin disease?”